10 Popular Partner Country Dances Couples Love!

 Of the two types of dancing, I think there is a particular fun in couples partner dancing.
 I love the line dancing on a night out, but a good night out isn’t complete without some Two-Stepping, the Cowboy Cha Cha, etc.

-So, this post is to focus on partner dancing, and if all the partner dancing seems the same or to blur together some, here’s a list that breaks down all the most loved couples’ country dances.
+So, this post is to focus on partner dancing, and if all the partner dancing seems the same or to blur together some, here’s a list that breaks down all the popular partner country dances couples love!
 If you don’t know some of these take a look, watch some of the videos to learn them, and be able to be out on the dance floor even more!

-The Top 10 Most Loved Couples Country Dances
+The Top 10 Partner Country Dances Couples Love!

 1. The Country Two-Step